OpenReferralUK/human-services/ServiceLoaderBucks/ServiceLoader/readme.md

 ## Data

-### Schedule.cs
+### Schedule.cs and ScheduleBuilder.cs
-Holds details about when the service is held
+Schedule holds details about when the service is held and the builder creates it from the data record

-### Taxonomy.cs
+### Taxonomy.cs and TaxonomyBuilder.cs
-Holds the id, name, and vocabulary for a taxonomy
+Taxonomy holds the id, name, and vocabulary for a taxonomy and the builder creates it from the data record

 ### Mapping files
 See folder [JsonMappingObjects](JsonMappingObjects)